 Kimberley Expedition Overview

-Hi.
-My name’s Mike and I’ve recently returned from the remote Kimberley region of northwest Australia after an amazing 6 week expedition.
+In 2017 I completed an amazing 6 week expedition in the remote Kimberley region of northwest Australia.
 For much of the time I had no food, no water and the nearest help was hundreds of kilometres away.

 I’ve been interested in this story since I was a kid because I wondered if I was in that situation could I have survived.
 So with all the survival skills I learnt up to this point in my life I put them to the test to see if I could get out with the same materials that the aviators had.